 TCGA data extraction and analysis

 DNA methylation information for NSCLC which included two sets of samples (535 Ad and 50 Control, and 385 Sc and 67 control) were collected from TCGA Project including methylation 27K and 450K dataset (http://cancergenome.nih.gov/).
-The estimate of methylation for each CG probe was calculated from Methylated (M) and Un-methylated (U) intensities with the traditional function: max⁡maxmaxM/(M+U+100) with about 30 replicate bead measurements per locus.
+The estimate of methylation for each CG probe was calculated with the traditional function: beta=max⁡(M,0)maxM,0+maxU,0 .
+M and U represent the mean signal intensities for about 30 replicate methylated (M) and unmethylated (U) probes on the array.
 The methylation signalsof the 25978 shared CpG sites by 27K and 450K datasets were extractedand the methylation status of each probe was defined according to the beta value.
 The CpG site will be considered methylated when the beta value is greater than the empirical threshold of 0.3 for tissue data[16].
-Five CpG sites located in the promoter region of APC gene (cg15020645, cg16970232, cg20311501, cg21634602 and cg24332422) were taken as the object of study (S. Table s1)( cg01240931 was exclude since its methylation status were hypermethylation in both the cancer or normal specimens).
+Six CpG sites located in the promoter region of APC gene (cg01240931, cg15020645, cg16970232, cg20311501, cg21634602 and cg24332422) were taken as the object of study (S. Table s1).
 Adjustment for multiple testing of differential methylation was conducted with the method of Benjamini and Hochberg at the 5% FDR level.

 RESULTS